Logo

 2. Missing other important payments.

 While you focus on using the debt snowball method to pay down your larger debt balances, be sure to keep a close eye on your other household bills and debt obligations.
-You don’t want to put yourself in the position of missing a rent, mortgage, utility, or other important payment that could cause you to incur late fees, your account to go into collections,or risk the roof over your head.
+You don’t want to put yourself in the position of missing rent, mortgage, utility, or other important payment that could cause you to incur late fees, your account to go into collections, or risk the roof over your head.

 3. Not rolling over your payments.